TeCSAR-UNCC/PoseLift/README.md

 - **Keypoints**: Represented in the XYC format, where X and Y are the coordinates of key points, and C is the confidence score associated with the detection of each keypoint.

 The anomaly labels are provided in .npy format, with one label file for each video.
 The labeling follows the same naming pattern as the corresponding video file, ensuring easy mapping between the video and its labels.
-So,each label file contains a NumPy array of binary values (0s and 1s).
+So,each label file contains a NumPy array of binary values (0s and 1s), categorizing all frames into two groups: normal behavior or shoplifting.
 The length of the array corresponds to the total number of frames in the respective video.
 A value of 0 indicates a "normal" frame, where no shoplifting behavior is detected.
 A value of 1 indicates an "anomalous" frame, where shoplifting behavior is identified based on the observed actions within that frame.

 ## Benchmarking